MarkHoeber/sublime_sphinx_guide/source/conditions.rst

 Then build the project with ``make internalhtml``.
 The resulting HTML will include the internal-only content.

 .. note:: This example assumes you have defined **INTERNALBUILDDIR** as a separate location for the built files.
-You do not want to place them in the same directly as those built without the conditional text, and have them overwrite the other project.
+You do not want to place them in the same directory as those files built without the conditional text, and have them overwrite the other project.